VictorPaulArony/movie-watchlist/movie-app/README.md

 ## Usage

 1. **Browse Movies/TV Shows**: Use the Movies and TV Shows tabs to discover content
+2. **Filter by Genre**: Use the genre filter buttons to browse content by specific genres
+3. **Browse by Category**: Use category buttons to explore Popular, Top Rated, Upcoming content, etc.
-2. **Search**: Use the search bar to find specific movies or shows
+4. **Search**: Use the search bar to find specific movies or shows
-3. **Add to Watchlist**: Click the "Add to Watchlist" button on any movie card
+5. **Add to Watchlist**: Click the "Add to Watchlist" button on any movie card
-4. **Manage Watchlist**: Go to "My Watchlist" to manage your saved movies
+6. **Manage Watchlist**: Go to "My Watchlist" to manage your saved movies
-5. **Get Recommendations**: Visit the "Recommendations" tab for personalized suggestions
+7. **Get Recommendations**: Visit the "Recommendations" tab for personalized suggestions

 ## Technology Stack